DariaTolstokoraya/DSA-210-Project/README.md

 # Project idea -- Digital & social contacts and their relation to subjective well-being and social exclusion in Switzerland
 In this project, I will analyze how digital and social contacts within the family and workplace are related to subjective well-being and social exclusion in Switzerland.
-Switzerland was chosen due to its status being one of the wealthiest countries in the world and due to its high GDP per capita - $92,463 GDP per Capita (Richest Countries in the world 2024., n.d.).
+Switzerland was chosen due to its status of one of the wealthiest countries in the world and due to its high GDP per capita - $92,463 GDP (Richest Countries in the world 2024., n.d.).
 This wealth is closely connected to how people work (their work processes), their quality of life, and their overall happiness and level of subjective well-being.

 Living in such a prosperous country likely means that Swiss residents enjoy a high standard of living.
 Curious about this connection, I want to look at data from the European Social Survey (ESS) portal.
 I plan to explore happiness levels and examine factors such as work conditions and family life.
 The goal is to explore how digital and real-life social connections are related to the well-being of Swiss residents.

 Source: Richest Countries in the World 2024. (n.d).
 URL: https://gfmag.com/data/richest-countries-in-the-world/

-# Description of Dataset
+# Description of Dataset & Variables

 The data for this study will be obtained from the European Social Survey (ESS), rounds 10 or 11.
 The dataset includes multiple variables that reflect different aspects of digital and social interactions and estimation of subjective well-being level.
 It is self-report data.
 On this website it is possible to look at all the present data, read the desciption of the variables and download the data set - https://ess.sikt.no/en/datafile/242aaa39-3bbb-40f5-98bf-bfb1ce53d8ef